uf-reef-avl/ros_vrpn_client/README.md

 	where robotrigidbody is the name of the robot's rigid body set in motive or optitrack.

-	To see them when the vrpn client is active type: rostopic list
+	To see them when the vrpn client is active type: ros2 topic list

 Running the code